OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driver-behavior-modules.en.md

 - some users might want to reproduce existing timetables, which exhibit naive driver behavior: aggressive accelerations, aggressive breaking behavior.
-- some users want to evaluate the feasability of timetables, and thus want somewhat realistic driver behavior, with less aggressive acceleration and cautious breaking behavior.
+- some users want to evaluate the feasibility of timetables, and thus want somewhat realistic driver behavior, with less aggressive acceleration and cautious breaking behavior.

 To resolve this tension, we thought of adding support for pluggable driver behavior.